shrisawant144/COMMLINK/CommLink/docs/Beginners_Complete_Guide.md

 2. Click "📤 Export Messages" button
 3. Choose format (JSON, TXT, or CSV) and location
 4. All received messages saved for analysis

+**Exploring Message History**:
+1. Go to "📚 History" tab
+2. Browse all sent and received messages with timestamps
+3. Use search box to find specific content
+4. Set date ranges to filter results
+5. Double-click any message to see full details
+6. Export filtered history in various formats

 ### Testing Between Computers